-The Board of Administrators meets whenever necessary but, at least, every 3 months.
-In 2016 there were 51 meetings.
+The Board of Administrators meets whenever necessary but, at least, every 3 months (in 2017) / at least 6 times in a year (presently).

-The Board of administrators' componence, in force as of 31.12.2016 (without changes in the year 2016) is detailed below:
+During 2017, the Board of Administrators consisted of 7 members.
+The Board of Administrators' componence, in force as of 31.12.2017 (without changes in the year 2017) is detailed below:

-Board of Administrators' member Position on 31.12.2016
+Board of Administrators' member Position on 31.12.2017

 Faik Onur Umut President

 Yakup Cil Member

 Mehmet Gulesçi Member

 Enver Murat Basbay Member

 Wei Man Cheung Member

 Frederik Bernard Deiters Member

 Korkmaz Ilkorur Member